nark/wire/README.md

 	screen -Sdm wirebot /usr/local/bin/wire

 It´s very important to run it this way because all Bot-Functions assumes that there is a screen session "wirebot" (p0) running.

+You can inject any Text from any script to the session this way:
+	screen -S wirebot -p0 -X stuff "Hello world!"^M

 To enter the running screen session simply type: